 - The world’s first sale of gene-edited pig models to a globally-recognized medical clinic for use in human cardiac therapeutic applications;

 - Global rights for TALENs as a principal tool for gene-editing in large animals to facilitate human biomedical research, regenerative medicine, and enhanced animal welfare and food production;

-- Active globally, with local leadership across Asia/Pacific and South America and significant patent issuance across Australia, New Zealand, China and elsewhere;
+- Global reach and presence, with local leadership across Asia/Pacific and South America and significant patent issuance across Australia, New Zealand, China and elsewhere;

 - First enabled livestock animal patent filing using CRISPR/Cas9; and

 - Substantial intellectual property in advanced reproductive physiology.

 Hear our story as told in the media.